Learn more about the right approach and methodology when preparing a climate report for your business

 Consumption-based and activity-based emissions

-When we at Climaider help companies calculate their CO2 emissions, we start by creating a comprehensive overview of all of the company's emissions.
+When we at Climaider help companies calculate their CO2 emissions, we start by creating a comprehensive overview of all the company's emissions.
 To gain this insight, we start by analyzing the company's consumption-based data.
 However, this can be a challenging start for many companies.

 Automated data collection